apollographql/apollo-server/README.md

 **/src/bindings/<name>**:
 - Contains the bindings for Node.js server framework <name> (i.e. express, HAPI, Koa, connect)

-**/test**:
+**/src/test**:
-- Contains only the index file for tests.
-All other test files go in the same folder as the code they are testing, and should be named *.test.ts.
+- Contains only the `tests.ts` file that imports other tests.
+All real test files go in the same folder as the code they are testing, and should be named `*.test.ts`.